FACTBOX-Global sports events hit by coronavirus pandemic

 * Japan's professional league has postponed the start of the new season.
 CRICKET

-* India ordered upcoming international matches to be played in empty stadiums and the country's cricket governing body confirmed India's upcoming one-day international matches against South Africa will be held without spectators. * The ICC postponed the men's Cricket World Cup Challenge League A that was set to begin on March 16 in Malaysia.
+* India ordered international matches to be played in empty stadiums and the country's cricket governing body confirmed India's upcoming one-day international matches against South Africa will be held without spectators.
+JUDO

-JUDO * The International Judo Federation cancelled all Olympic qualification events through to the end of April.
+* The International Judo Federation cancelled all Olympic qualification events through to the end of April.
+BADMINTON

-BADMINTON * The India Open, scheduled for March 24-29 in New Delhi, will go ahead without spectators.
+* The India Open, scheduled for March 24-29 in New Delhi, will go ahead without spectators.
+GYMNASTICS

-WATER POLO * Europe's governing body for aquatic sports (LEN) postponed three water polo competitions -- the 11th round of the men's Champions League, the women's Euro League quarter-finals and the men's Under-19 European championship qualifiers.

-GYMNASTICS * The All-Around World Cup in Stuttgart, scheduled on March 20-22, has been cancelled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)